 The subject site fronts Hillcrest Road, is surrounded by Commercial zoning, and is within the U.S. 29 Overlay District.
 According to city records, the subject site was initially zoned R-100 Single Family Residential according to the 2007 Official Zoning Map.
 Subsequently, the property was updated to the Commercial Retail land use in the cities Future Land Use Map, a component of the 2008 Comprehensive Plan Update.
 The property was proactively rezoned in 2008 to spur additional commercial development along U.S. 29.
 The property was never redeveloped to commercial standards, and the original residential home remained on the property until April of 2023.

 The property was purchased in October of 2022 and in April of 2023 a Stop Work Order was placed on the property for construction without a permit.
 After a year of attempting to bring the property into compliance, the owner opted to demolish the structure and sell the property to the current applicant and property owner.
-The property has had no Variances, Special Use Permits, or Rezonings applied for or granted
+The property has had no Variances, Special Use Permits, or Rezonings applied for or granted.

 APPLICANT’S INTENT

 The applicant is requesting a variance from the requirements of the Lilburn Code of Ordinances, Appendix A, Art.
-8, § 812 - Minimum and maximum on-site parking spaces, to allow for the construction of 4,950 square foot religious assembly space.
+8, § 812 - Minimum and maximum on-site parking spaces, to allow for the construction of a 4,950 square-foot religious assembly space.
 The Variance requested would reduce the total number of required spaces from 50 spaces to 25 spaces, a 50% reduction from standard parking requirements.

 The Applicant met with staff multiple times to determine the pathway that accomplishes the city’s goals and ensures the success of the church.
-In discussing the proposal with the applicant multiple options for Variances were proposed.
+In discussing the proposal with the applicant, multiple options for Variances were proposed.
 Both staff and the applicant agree that the parking variance allows for the goals of the U.S. 29 Overlay District and the City as a whole to be accommodated while allowing for a development that functions for the intended use.

 Additionally, to ensure that the reduced parking does not impact adjacent properties, the applicant is pursuing a shared parking agreement with the parcel next door in the event that the needs of the congregation grow beyond the scope of the proposed parking.